Brinkhuis/Coolblue/README.md

 # Coolblue
-Scraping price information from www.coolblue.nl
+Scraping price information from www.coolblue.nl to visualize the price distribution per brand.